sdopoku/wep_data_collection/cleaning/README.md

 - Wuse zone 2  was submitted as Ministerial Quarters and has been corrected after following up with enumerators.
 - There were 4 entries for Nyanya FHA community under Nyanya ward in AMAC.
 The first two extra were deleted since they were duplications of the 3rd submission.
 The community name was corrected from FHA to Nyanya FHA
 - There were 2 entries as Ministerial Quarters, under Wuse ward in AMAC.
 This was investigated further from the enumerators and was discovered that it refers to Wuse Zone 2 community.
 This has been corrected..
 - Area 3 community was not attributed to any area council or ward.
 Records show that it belongs to AMAC and City Centre ward.
 This has been updated.
-However it is important to follow up with enumerator, Prestige Akwe, on how he managed to submit an entry without the required area council and ward fields.
+We followed up with the data collector assigned to find out how he managed to submit an entry without the required area council and ward fields.

 #### Kuje Area Council